Art History: Ancient Civilizations

-This is part of our full year of Art History.
+It is only offered once per year.
 You do not have to take this classes in any specific order, but it is recommended that students take the Intro to Art course before beginning the Art History series.
-Classes in this series include:

 Art History: Indigenous Americans